Imperiali family

-The Imperiali (or Imperiale) family is a princely noble family.
-It is one of the most important Italian families and was a key protagonist of European history among aristocratic families.
+The House of Imperiali (or Imperiale) is an ancient princely noble family.
+It is one of the most important Italian noble families and was a key protagonist of European history among aristocratic families.
 Originating from the Republic of Genoa it was previously named Tartaro (10th century), and descends from the House of Ventimiglia.
+Also following the behavior of Captain Davide Imperiale during the Battle of Lepanto (7 October 1571), the family acquired much prestige in the Republic of Genoa and had among its members 4 doges.
 It was one of the most powerful families dominating the city's politics in the 17th and 18th century and owned a vast amount of land in Italy.

 Titles

 The various titles of the Imperiali family acquired over years are the following: